AdaCore/spark2014/docs/ug/en/source/access.rst

   postcondition of True otherwise) is strong enough to imply the postcondition of the subprogram type.

-Consider the three procedures below:
+Consider the four procedures below:

 .. code-block:: ada